bitshares/dev.bitshares.works/core/testnets/public_testnet_details.md

 ### Use the UI Wallet on Public Testnet

-1. Go to a Web Wallet - Public testnet: (http://testnet.bitshares.eu/)
+- Go to a Web Wallet - Public testnet: (http://testnet.bitshares.eu/)
+- If you need to create an account, set the testnet faucet address
+   - Faucet: (https://faucet.testnet.bitshares.eu/)
+   - Go to [Setting] menu - [Faucet] and set the above Faucet address
-2. Create an account
+- Create an account
    - [CREATE ACCOUNT] button is for a CLOUD Wallet
    - [advanced form] button is for a LOCAL Wallet
-3. Receive Testnet Cote asset *TEST*.
+- Receive Testnet Cote asset *TEST*.
    - You will have `10k TEST` in your account for free upon registration.
-4. Set a Faucet address
-   - Faucet: (https://faucet.testnet.bitshares.eu/)
-   - Go to [Setting] menu - [Faucet] and set the above Faucet address

 > Faucet role: The faucet address is used to pay the registration fee for new users.

 ***